ConnorSchicht/website/README.md

 # Website
-# This is the repository for my github pages website
+This is the repository for my github pages website
-# It is for my portfolio
+The website is my portfolio